acircleda/jetstream/README.md

 ## TODO
 To reach v5:
-- Fix refresh button
-- Test size change of sidebar
+- Add conditional divs with these names:
-- If name has /, include a space for wrapping
+   - flight name
+   - origin*
+   - airport*
+   - destination*
+   - flight metrics
 - Shrink text if overflow?
 Don't allow horizontal overflow
 - Ensure unknown aircraft use the airliner.svg icon.
 Example: OTIS48
 - Icon when flight may be inaccurate